Youth First Bihar

 Developed in alignment with India's national 2020 New Education Policy, trained school teachers facilitate weekly one-hour Youth First sessions throughout the academic year.
 Within the Youth First classroom, adolescents build a community of trust and new possibilities – foundational building blocks for adolescents to overcome challenges and thrive.

-In accordance with a multi-year agreement with the Education Department, Government of Bihar, WorldBeing is partnering with the State Council for Education Research and Training (SCERT) to train nearly 1,000 government Master Trainers and 40,000 school teachers to lead the Youth First program in classrooms across the state.
-Beginning in April 2024, Youth First curricula will be incorporated into all state textbooks reaching 3.5 million students annually in 35,000 schools by 2026.
+In accordance with a multi-year agreement with the Education Department, Government of Bihar, WorldBeing is partnering with the State Council for Education Research and Training (SCERT) to train nearly 1,000 government Master Trainers and 100,000 school teachers to incorporate wellbeing programming in their classrooms across the state, reaching 4.7 million students (Grades 6-8) annually in nearly 30,000 schools at scale.

 Program Results